-Kendall Jenner Sports A Makeup-Free Look In New Instagram Video But Followers Are Not Happy
+Kendall Jenner Sports A Makeup-Free Look In New Instagram Video, But Followers Are Not Happy

 There is no doubt in believing that anything that the Kardashian-Jenner sisters post on social media becomes an instant hit – irrespective of the quality of content.
-And unlike other celebrities, they don’t even have to go to extra lengths to wear makeup or don sexy outfits to garner likes on their pictures as literally anything they post starts trending immediately.
+And unlike other celebrities, they don’t even have to go to extra lengths to wear makeup or don sexy outfits to garner likes on their pictures, as literally anything they post starts trending immediately.

-That’s exactly what happened to Kendall Jenner’s newest “good morning” video on Instagram wherein she is featured wearing an animal-print robe while performing some stretch exercises and dance moves in her luxurious bathroom.
+That’s exactly what happened to Kendall Jenner’s newest “good morning” video on Instagram where she is featured wearing an animal-print robe while performing some stretch exercises and dance moves in her luxurious bathroom.
 The model wore her hair into a bun and sported a rose behind her ear to brighten up her look.

-Per the caption of her post, Kendall entered into a paid partnership with Proactiv cosmetics as she could be seen applying a dab of the beauty product on her nose.
+Per the caption of her post, Kendall entered into a paid partnership with Proactiv cosmetics, as she could be seen applying a dab of the beauty product on her nose.
 She, however, didn’t specify what the product was for.
-Kendall applied no makeup at all which immediately caught the attention of her fans and followers, and as a result, the videos racked up more than 960,000 views and close to 6,000 comments shortly after having been posted.
+Kendall applied no makeup at all, which immediately caught the attention of her fans and followers, and as a result, the videos racked up more than 960,000 views and close to 6,000 comments shortly after having been posted.

 And even though the video gained significant traction, followers showed a mixed reaction.